quackduck/devzat/Admin's Manual.md

 ### Enabling a user allowlist

-Devzat can use be used as a private chatroom.
+Devzat can be used as a private chatroom.
 Add this to your config:

 ```yaml
 private: true # enable allowlist checking